dchrostowski/everygame-poker-hud/README.md

 # Heads Up Display for everygame.eu Online Poker ###

 ## Disclaimer
 I am not affiliated with everygame.eu in any way and I did not check if using this software violates everygame.eu's terms and conditions.
 I have been using it myself for a while and no one has noticed or said anything to me yet.
 Regardless, I am not responsible if you get sued or your account gets banned for using this software.
-It is ultimately your choice to use this software and you accept all risks associated with it.
+It is ultimately your choice and you accept all risks associated with it.

 ## Privacy Disclaimer
 This software logs every aspect of your poker game including your dealt cards.
 This data is stored in a database and cannot be deleted.
 You acknowledge and agree that you have no expectation of privacy while using this software.